SaMajerus/pizza-parlor/README.md

 * For those wondering how to implement dropdowns/spoilers (like below) in Markdown,  I Googled 'details tag markdown' and found this website:  https://spinningnumbers.org/a/details.html#details-markdown-template .
 (Yes, I used that template for the dropdown in this document)

 ## Tests
+Please note: when a given Test is done, all of the testee-code is copied into Chrome's DevTools Console first  (and submitted with the ENTER key),   <em>before</em> the test code gets input and run.

 <details markdown=block>
 <summary markdown=span>TDD Test-Blocks (Business Logic)</summary>

   Describe:  Pizza()
   Test 1:  "It must construct a new 'Pizza' object with all fields initialized.
-(The object gets printed with 'console.log' to confirm this.)"
+Object is printed with 'console.log' to confirm.   ('To-be-calculated' is a placeholder for the number-value returned in the 'calculatedPrice' field.)"
     Code:
-      let newPie = new Pizza();
+      let newPie = new Pizza("medium", ["pepperoni", "sausage"]);  //Sauce and cheese added by default, currently -- (emphasis on 'currently') console.log(newPie);
-      console.log(newPie);
-    Expected Output:  "{Size: , (toppings-array): , calculatedPrice: }"
+    Expected Output:  {size:  'medium',  toppsArr: ["pepperoni", "sausage"],  calculatedPrice: 'To-be-calculated'}

 </details>

 ## Setup/Installation Requirements